VISCHub/cryptux/README.rst

 Bitcoin
 ================================================================

-To generate a Bitcoin address one is given 3 choices:
+There are 3 ways to generate a Bitcoin address with ``cryptux``:

-+ Generate from private key in HEX
+* Generate from private key in HEX
-+ Generate from private key in WIF format
+* Generate from private key in WIF format
-+ Generate private key offline and derive account address
+* Generate private key offline and derive account address

 A sample session would go like this: